Peach: Description

-The peach is a deciduous tree or tree like shrub that may very rarely grow to as much as 10 m tall, but is more typically 3 m with large specimens reaching 4 m.
-The spread of the crown is similar to the height, ranging from 3-4 m.
+The peach is a deciduous tree or tree like shrub that may rarely grow to as much as 10 m tall, but is more typically 3 m with large specimens reaching 4 m.
+The spread of the crown is similar to the height, ranging from 3 to 4 m.
 They do not produce suckers or have thorns.
 The root system is deep, with the roots continuing to grow during the winter season.

 Unlike apples, the size of peach trees is not generally controlled by dwarfing rootstocks in commercial orchards.
 A great variety of growth habits have been selected including columnar, dwarf, spreading, and weeping.
-In order to have a single trunk, trees must pruned and likewise the branches have a tendancy to droop over time and must be trained to allow for access under the tree.
+In order to have a single trunk, trees must be pruned and likewise the branches have a tendency to droop over time and must be trained to allow for access under the tree.

 The bark on the trunk and branches is dark gray with horizontal lenticels.
 It becomes more scaly and rough as the tree becomes older.
 Twigs on peach trees have a smooth, hairless surface, the bark is usually red, but may be green on the sides not exposed to the sun.
 As they become older, branchlets weather to become gray in color.
 Twigs have true terminal buds at their ends.

 Peach leaves are oblong to lanceolate, having sides nearly parallel until tapering at end and base or shaped like the head of a spear.
 The widest portion of the leaf is midway or further towards the leaf tip.
-Each leaf folds along the central rib of the leaf and is often also curved, usually 7–15 cm long and 2–4.5 cm wide, though occasionally they may be shorter.
+Each leaf folds along the central rib of the leaf and is often curved, usually 7–15 cm long and 2–4.5 cm wide, though occasionally they may be shorter.
 The surface of the leaves is smooth and hairless, but the leaf stem sometimes has glands.
 The edges of the leaves have serrated edges with blunt teeth.
 The teeth have a reddish-brown gland at the tip.
 Leaves are attached to the twigs by petioles, leaf stems.
 They are strong and measure 1 to 2 cm.
-They can also have one or more extrafloral nectaries.
+They can have one or more extrafloral nectaries.